Best Indoor Outdoor Thermometers 2026: Tested and Reviewed

 • Setup requires more time and effort

-The La Crosse Technology C85845 is a good option if you want a reliable indoor-outdoor thermometer but don’t need all the bells and whistles of our top recommendation.
+The La Crosse Technology C85845 is a fabulous option if you want a reliable indoor-outdoor thermometer but don’t need all the bells and whistles of our top recommendation.
 It has quite an attractive design and a bright color display that shows forecast information and the date and time very clearly.

 The console runs off AC power, and 3 AA batteries are required as a backup.
 The outdoor sensor will need batteries to operate, as well.
-La Crosse also sells a radiation shield for the sensor to improve the accuracy of outdoor measurements.
+La Crosse also sells an optional radiation shield for the sensor to improve the accuracy of outdoor measurements.
 We always recommend using a shield to prevent exposure to direct sunlight.

 Pros